sathwikanama/Bootstrap3/README.md

-# 🧩 Responsive Web UI with Bootstrap 3
+# 🧩 Responsive Web UI

 > A clean and responsive UI layout built using **Bootstrap 3**, demonstrating mastery of legacy CSS frameworks, responsive grid systems, and component-based design.